jootten/A2C_Lunar_Lander/report.md

 ![*Figure 9: agent.py observe*](report_screenshots/agent.py_observe.png)

 Returning the current state of every agent to the coordinator, we are now ready to compute our next action for each agent.
 As described previously: In Lunar Lander, our agent's action consists of two values, one controlling the main engine, the other the side engines.
 The values can take on virtually any real number within [-1, 1].
 We sample these values from two normal distributions per agent **(Figure 8 line 133-135)**, each with parameters mu and sigma, denoting the location and scale of the distribution.
 These parameters (one mu and sigma for the main engine distribution and one mu and sigma for the side engines distribution per agent) are the output of our Actor neural network.
-To compute them, we call the `get_action_distribution` function **(Figure 10)**, which passes the current states of all environments onto the actor network **(Figure 4)**.
+To compute them, we call the `get_action_distribution` function **(Figure 10)**, which passes the current states of all environments to the actor network **(Figure 4)**.
 It returns the mentioned mus and sigmas, which we use to create normal distribution objects **(Figure 10 line 145)** that will now be sampled from **(Figure 8 line 135)**.

 ![*Figure 10: coordinator.py get_action_distribution*](report_screenshots/coordinator.py_get_action_dist.png)

 At this point the reasons for our architectural choices for the actor network become apparent: The tanh of the mu output layer **(Figure 4 line 27)** keeps the center of our normal distributions, i.e. the average of our sampled values within [-1, 1], which is useful since this is exactly the action space.
 Similarly for the sigma output layer **(Figure 4 line 28)**, a softplus activation ensures that the mathematical restrictions of the standard deviation are upheld, namely $\sigma \ge 0$.

 Lastly, to complete our step in the environment, we execute the computed actions **(Figure 8 line 138)**.
-A deep dive into the agent's execute function is in order though before we return the agent's memories to the coordinator.
-That is because we have to form the agent's memories first.
+A deep dive into the agent's execute function is required before we return the agent's memories to the coordinator.
+That is, because we have to form the agent's memories first.
 Let us take a look how this is done.

 ![*Figure 11: agent.py execute*](report_screenshots/agent.py_execute.png)

-The agent performs the action given to him as an argument to the function and stores the resulting state and reward returned by the environment, then updates the internal state `self.state` and the finished flag **(Figure 11 line 50-53)**.
+The agent performs the action given on the environment and stores the resulting state, reward and done flag returned by the environment, then updates the internal state `self.state` and the finished flag **(Figure 11 line 50-53)**.
 His observations are stored by the memory object instantiated from our Memory class (memory.py).
-It is initialized in the agents `__init__` as seen before **(Figure 6 line 22)** and posseses numpy arrays to store states, actions, rewards, estimated returns and terminal booleans denoting wether the episode is done or not.
+It is initialized in the agents `__init__` as seen before **(Figure 6 line 22)** and posseses numpy arrays to store states, actions, rewards, estimated returns and terminal booleans denoting wether a terminal state is reached.
 The agents memory starts of empty **(Figure 12 line 10-15)**.
 Observations can be stored in the arrays via the index representing the timesteps **(Figure 12 line 17-22)**

 ![*Figure 12 memory.py store*](report_screenshots/memory.py_init_store.png)